-Direct deposit makes sense because it eliminates the risk of cheques being lost or stolen, and it guarantees that, even if there is a postal strike or you are sick or away from home, you will receive the following:
+Direct deposit makes sense because it eliminates the risk of cheques being lost or stolen and guarantees that you will receive the following, even if there is a postal strike or if you are sick or away from home:

 - your income tax refund